New Jersey Graves Act Lawyer

 A defendant may only avoid the mandatory minimums of the Graves Act if the prosecutor applies for a waiver, which can allow the prosecutor’s office to offer a plea bargain below the mandatory minimums required by the Graves Act, including a plea bargain that requires no prison or jail time whatsoever.

-Knowledgeable Attorney John B. Brennan Will Defend Your Rights When Facing Graves Act Charges
+Knowledgeable Criminal Defense Attorney John B. Brennan Will Defend Your Rights When Facing Graves Act Charges

 When facing a Graves Act sentence, you are looking at harsh sentences which require mandatory State prison time regardless of your personal factors or the circumstances of your offense.
 With my experience in prosecuting gun crimes in New Jersey, I understand how difficult these types of cases are to prove and will pursue the proper course for your case whether it be to contest the charges at trial or to fight to reduce the severity of the consequences of your charges, including obtaining a Graves Act waiver to make you eligible for reduced sentences or probation, or even arguing for your admission to a pretrial intervention program if you are eligible.
-Obtaining a Graves Act waiver is already a difficult process, but when you choose me to help with your case I will work as hard as possible to minimize the consequences of your conviction and help you get back to your family and your life as quickly as possible.
+Obtaining a Graves Act waiver is already a difficult process, but when you choose a dedicated New Jersey graves act lawyer from my firm to help with your case I will work as hard as possible to minimize the consequences of your conviction and help you get back to your family and your life as quickly as possible.

-Contact The Law Office of John B. Brennan for a Free Consultation to Discuss Your Rights and Options
+Contact an Experienced New Jersey Graves Act Lawyer from The Law Office of John B. Brennan for a Free Consultation to Discuss Your Rights and Options

 If you or a loved one are facing a potentially lengthy sentence under New Jersey’s Graves Act, you need dedicated, experienced legal representation that will work hard to defend your rights and interests.
-Schedule a free consultation with my office today to discuss the details of your case and to learn more about how having a knowledgeable criminal defense attorney in your corner can make the difference in securing a favorable outcome in your case.
+Schedule a free consultation with a qualified New Jersey graves act lawyer from my office today to discuss the details of your case and to learn more about how having a knowledgeable criminal defense attorney in your corner can make the difference in securing a favorable outcome in your case.